Two-step interpretable modeling of Intensive Care Acquired Infections: Step 1: CNN at work

-With the term \emph{high-frequency} covariates, we refer to five {vital signs} signals: Heart Rate (HR), mean Arterial Blood Pressure (ABP), pulse pressure, saturation (\chemfig{SaO2}), and Respiratory Rate (RR).
-These predictors are sampled with a sampling rate equal to one minute and they are arranged like a time-series (e.g., 1440 observations for a time window of 24 hours).
+With the term \emph{high-frequency} covariates, we refer to the five high-frequency vital signs available to us, namely Heart Rate (HR), mean Arterial Blood Pressure (ABP), pulse pressure (PP), functional oxygen saturation (\chemfig{SaO2}), and Respiratory Rate (RR).
+As mentioned, these predictors are sampled with a sampling frequency equal to one minute.
+These data were arranged in various 24-hour time series (i.e., each time series contains 1440 records, one record per minute).